bcgov/smk/docs/installation.md

 # Installing SMK

-There are a variety of ways to install SMK into your application.
+There are a variety of ways to install Simple Map Kit (SMK) into your application.

 ## Use `smk create`